-Effective communicating after separation or divorce that is child centred and child focused can be very difficult for many couples after their relationship breaks down.
-Couples who are separation or divorce in Ottawa may find it difficult to put their personal and emotional differences on the side when they have to speak to their ex partners regarding childcare or childrearing issues.
+Effective communication after separation or divorce that is child centred and child focused can be very difficult for many couples after their relationship breaks down.
+Couples who are separation or divorce in Ottawa may find it difficult to put their personal and emotional differences on the side when they have to speak to their ex partners regarding childcare or child rearing issues.
 Cindy Harari, Esq. offers valuable information about communicating with your ex partner that is effective and promotes a healthy parenting relationships.
 She is an attorney, trained parenting coordinator, mediator, and arbitrator.
 Her article talks in simple language how to avoid common pitfalls of parenting communication after separation or divorce.

 10 Simple Communication Strategies for Divorced Parents

 One of many challenges faced by divorced parents is the dilemma of communicating with their child’s other parent.
 Although the parents have decided to divorce and end their “personal” relationship, when children are involved, the dissolution of a marriage mirrors the end of a business relationship where the business partners (the parents) have produced a product or asset (the children) that remains after the termination of the business.